Sirpak/ArgonLanding/replit.md

-# Business Automation Platform
+# ArgonLanding - Business Automation Platform

-## Overview

-This is a business automation and process optimization platform built for Argon18, a company that specializes in designing, building, and managing automations for small to medium-sized businesses.
-The platform serves as both a marketing website and consultation request system, targeting companies that need to eliminate manual busywork through strategic automation solutions.
+This is a business automation and process optimization platform built for Covemind, a company that specializes in designing, building, and managing automations for small to medium-sized businesses.
+The platform serves as both a marketing website and consultation request system.

-The application showcases Argon18's services including automation audits, process blueprints, custom implementations, and managed automation services.
+The application showcases Covemind's services including automation audits, process blueprints, custom implementations, and managed automation services.
 It features a comprehensive landing page with service descriptions, process visualizations, technology stack information, testimonials, and a contact form for consultation requests.

 ## User Preferences